-The latest data on carbon emissions by local authority area was released by the Department of Business Energy and Industrial Strategy on Thursday 27 June 2019.
+The data used to establish Lewisham’s carbon emissions baseline was released by the Department of Business Energy and Industrial Strategy on Thursday 27 June 2019.
 This data shows carbon dioxide emissions in Lewisham were down by 38% since 2005.

 Carbon emissions baseline